 The next 200 years saw some of the greatest extremes in London society – and this section’s home to the original wooden interior of a debtor’s prison cell (complete with inmates’ graffiti), as well as royal jewels, ornamental weaponry and frilly aristocratic fashion.

 6) People’s City

 Covering the Victorian period and early 20th century – and easily the coolest part of the Museum of London – this gallery boasts the art deco elevator doors from Selfridges, huge interactive displays on the suffragette movement and the two world wars, and a fully reconstructed Victorian high street, lined with walk-in shops stocked with authentic antique merchandise.

 7) World City

 The final gallery’s full of the kind of modern references you rarely see behind museum glass – vespas, iPods, models of the Shard and, er, Tom Daley’s swimming trunks.
-But it’s also the part of the museum that touches on some of today’s more relevant issues, from race tensions to radical fashion, advancing technology and youth culture.
+But it’s also the part of the museum that touches on some of today’s more relevant issues, from societal tensions to radical fashion, advancing technology and youth culture.